Carreau/phd-dissertation/parts/part5.rst

-The results show that the values of the characteristic time increases with when we disrupt the actin network or the  source of its dynamism by inactivating Myosin Vb.
+The results show that the values of the characteristic time increases when the actin network is disrupped in Fnm2-/- cells or when the source of its dynamics is removed by inactivating Myosin Vb.
 We can then use the inverse of :math:`\tau` as an indicator of activity.